-The Tax position On A Frozen Pension Plan
+The Tax Position On A Frozen Pension Plan

-Before taking any decisions it is important to fully understand the tax position.
-At the point of transfer into the SIPP you can take 25% of the frozen pension fund value free of tax.
-The balance, when removed from your SIPP, will be taxed at whatever your normal tax rates apply at the time.
+Before taking any decisions it is important to understand the tax position.
+At the point of transfer into the SIPP, you can take 25% of the frozen pension fund value free of tax.
+The balance, when withdrawn from your SIPP, will be taxed at whatever your normal tax rate may be at the time.

 Of, course the option to take a tax free sum is only available to those over 55 years of age.
 This is a complex subject and it is best to engage an Independent Financial Adviser to consider the tax implications and advise or your best way forward.